apostrophecms/starter-kit-assembly-essentials/README.md

 #### Developing For IE11

-The provided Webpack build includes hot reloading, so your frontend changes will be automatically reloaded without the need to manually restart or refresh the page.
+The provided webpack build includes hot reloading, so your frontend changes will be automatically reloaded without the need to manually restart or refresh the page.
 However, if you are developing for IE11 and wish to test locally, you'll need to start the server a little differently:

 ```
 IE11=1 npm run dev
 ```

-**While running in this mode hot reload is not available.** We are tracking a related issue with Webpack and when it is resolved we hope to remove the need for this separate mode.
+**While running in this mode hot reload is not available.** We are tracking a related issue with webpack and when it is resolved we hope to remove the need for this separate mode.

 > In production this is not an issue.
 Babel is always used and the webpack bundle that is built is always IE11-compatible.

-#### Frontend Assets Without Webpack
+#### Frontend Assets Without webpack

 If you prefer, you can place `.css` and `.js` files in the `ui/public` subdirectory of any module.
 Apostrophe will automatically include these in its bundle when serving assets.
 However note that the live reload mechanism will only catch webpack assets, so you'll need to restart `npm run dev`.
 This technique is typically only used for assets of npm modules shared across projects, which often have their own build process to create them.

-#### Frontend Webpack Assets For Themes
+#### Frontend webpack Assets For Themes

 Your `modules/theme-THEMENAME` module must have at least a `src/js/index.js` file and a `src/css/index.scss` file.
 These are your webpack "entry points" for that particular theme.
 They may import other files as needed.